Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### To Start a Run ###

-To start a simulation of water cluster with the TIP5P code, the adjascent 4x4 hydrogen pairs are summed
+To start a simulation of water cluster with the TIP5P code, the adjacent 4x4 hydrogen pairs are summed
 electrostatically, and oxygen pairs are coupled by TIP5P Lennard-Jones potentials.

 1. To get an initial state, we make the size of at least a 6x6x6 water cluster for numerical stability.